David L Owen, Owner of Owen Funeral Homes

 Philip is a member of the Masonic Lodge and Kosair Shrine.

-As the grandfather of eight, father of three and stepfather of three, Philip maintains an active family life with his wife, Faye.
+As the grandfather of eleven, father of three and stepfather of three, Philip maintains an active family life with his wife, Faye.

 His dedication to providing genuine concern and quality service has earned him the trust of the many families he has taken care of at the Owen Funeral Homes.